NAPLAN Marking FAQ Page

 **During the course of online marking, markers can expect to download up to 700MB of data.
 No reimbursement is available for data usage.

-A: All group leaders are required to work a 5-day weekday shift (Day or Evening), AND one weekend shift (Saturday or Sunday) during the live marking period.
+A: All group leaders are required to work a five-day weekday shift (morning or evening), AND one weekend shift (Saturday or Sunday) during the live marking period.
+Group leaders can be located in the marking centre or be home-based.
+The shifts for Group Leaders are as follows:

 8AM - 3PM Monday to Friday, plus one nominated weekend shift